-Electronic resources available through Martin Library's online subscriptions will be available via the Library Course Page link on your Canvas site or via the Course Reserves option in the library catalog advanced search.
+Electronic resources available through Martin Library's online subscriptions can be seen on the Library Course Page link in your Canvas site, or via the Course Reserves option in the library catalog advanced search.
 Please provide the full citation to have electronic resources added to your course list.

 PDFs of material not licensed by the library can be placed on reserve.
 We can make scans for you provided the physical material is owned by the Martin Library or the instructor.
 We will contact you for clarification when needed.
 Please allow at least 1 week for processing.